Based on 215 reviews in the last 14 days.

 How accurate is this data?
 The averages on this site are based only on the data gathered from Twitter which are a very small subset of the total number of apps which go through review each day.
 However in our experience it does give a reasonable indication of how review times are changing over time.

 How is the average calculated?
-The average for each day on the graph is calculated using a truncated mean average based on the preceding 30 days worth of data.
+The average for each day on the graph is calculated using a truncated mean average based on historic data (Using 14 days of data for the iOS store, 30 days for Mac).
 The current number of days average is simply the latest data point from that graph rounded to the nearest whole day.

 How current is the data?
-The system has collected 7590 data points since being switched on but only those reported in the last 30 days are actually used to calculate the averages above.
+The system has collected 11470 data points since being switched on but only those reported recently are actually used to calculate the averages above.